carpentries-incubator/hpc-intro/_episodes/17-resources.md

 Last time we submitted a job, we did not specify a number of CPUs, and therefore got the default of `2`, now we will add to that script to include `#SBATCH --cpus-per-task 4`

-Using the information we collected from the previous job, we will submit a larger version with our best estimates of requred resources.
+Using the information we collected from the previous job, we will submit a larger version with our best estimates of required resources.

 Example here

 Examine outputs